dqcuong93/demo-django/README.md

 ##Demo of a Web-App based on Django Python.

+###LIST OF SERVICES/ LOCAL SERVER OF SERVICES
+On MacOS install by brew
+- elasticsearch-full
+- kafka
+- mysql
+- redis
+- zookeeper

 ###IF YOU PULL THIS SOURCE USING GITHUB
 To run this Web-App, first setting up an local MySQL database. for this app with the below information: